 Mucous Cyst Diagnosis in Houston & Spring, TX

-A mucous cyst is a firm, fluid-filled cyst (actually a ganglion cyst) near the end of the finger usually just below the fingernail.
-Most often, mucous cysts are associated with arthritis in the joint nearest the fingertip and arise from that joint.
-An early sign of a mucous cyst may be grooving of the fingernail due to pressure from the cyst on the nailbed.
-The cyst may rupture and drain a clear, jelly-like fluid.
+A mucous cyst is a firm, fluid-filled cyst (actually a ganglion cyst) near the finger’s end, usually just below the fingernail.
+Most often, mucous cysts are associated with arthritis in the joint nearest the fingertip and arise from that collective.
+An early sign of a mucous cyst may be grooving of the fingernail due to pressure from the nailbed’s cyst.
+The cyst may rupture and drain clear, jelly-like fluid.
 Rupture of the mucous cyst may progress to an infection that can spread to the joint.

-Your doctor can usually make the diagnosis of mucous cyst by examining your finger.
-An X-ray may be taken to determine the extent of arthritis present.
+Your doctor can usually make the diagnosis of the mucous cyst by examining your finger.
+An X-ray will help to determine the extent of arthritis present.

 Mucous Cyst Removal & Treatment

 Surgery is performed as an outpatient procedure.
-It should be noted that even with surgical removal, a mucous cyst can recur.
+Patients should note that even with surgical removal, a mucous cyst can recur.